Backend technologies used by Facebook or LinkedIn. We've compiled a list of the most popular backend languages, frameworks and databases.

 Oracle Database is a powerful relational database management system designed for enterprise-level applications and data warehousing.
-It provides robust features for managing large amounts of data, which makes it a great choice for mission-critical applications.
+It provides robust features for managing large amounts of data, which makes it an ideal choice for mission-critical applications.

-The first step in designing an Oracle database is to understand the requirements of the system.
+The first step in designing an Oracle database is to understand the project requirements.
 That means you'll need to identify the data that needs to be stored and the relationships between the data, but also the performance and scalability requirements.